-In the normal course of business, the Company maintains its cash balances in financial institutions, which at times may exceed federally insured limits.
+In the normal course of business, the Company maintains its cash balances in financial institutions, which regularly exceeds federally insured limits.
 The Company is subject to credit risk to the extent any financial institution with which it conducts business is unable to fulfill contractual obligations on its behalf.
-Management monitors the financial condition of such financial institutions and does not anticipate any losses from these counterparties.
+Any loss incurred or a lack of access to such funds could have a significant adverse impact on the Company's financial condition, results of operations, and cash flows.